 It's a smooth transition for the toddler from home to a home-like environment outside the home.
 Parents can go where they need to go while their child has a social experience learning from caring adults and other children.
 Children achieve a healthy separation from parents at their own pace.
-They begin to build self confidence, balance, health, and practical skills by living into the gentle rhythm.
-Activities include: bread-baking, dish-washing, singing and creative play both indoors and out.
+They begin to build self-confidence, balance, health, and practical skills by living in a gentle rhythm.
+Activities include bread-baking, dish-washing, singing and creative play both indoors and out.

 An extension of the structured transition from home-life to school-life.
 Children learn through imitation, repetition, and creative play.
 They become accustomed to working within a group, listening to stories, interacting with a teacher, and following a daily routine.
 At the same time, they are aided in development as individuals through the encouragement of creative free play (indoors and outdoors), practical life skills (including gardening and baking) and artistic opportunities.

 Details: Children in both rooms are three, four, and five years old.
 Placement of children is at the Center’s discretion based on individual needs and group dynamics.
-The program is available from 7:45 a.m. until 4:30 p.m. year-round (half or full days, 2, 3 or 5 days a week) with Extended Day option until 5:30 p.m. on a space available basis.
+The program is available from 7:45 a.m. until 4:30 p.m. year-round and available for 2, 3, or 5 days per week.